tamara1031/pouch-ai/DEVELOPMENT.md

 # Development Guide

-This guide covers how to set up the development environment for **pouch-ai**.
+This guide covers how to set up the development environment for **pouch-ai** and contribute to its codebase.

 ## Prerequisites